Nest Secure vs Ring Alarm

 |BBB Customer Rating||1.5 Stars||1.5 Stars|

 No one likes to ask for directions, least of all me.
 If you just give me some more time I can figure it out on my own, I’ll insist after hours of struggling.
 But sometimes you have to bite the bullet and call customer support.
-And when that day comes, I want to make sure that I’m dealing with a support system that’s actually supportive.
+And when that day comes, I want to make sure that I’m dealing with a supportive support system.

 Both Ring and Nest Secure feature customer support through the phone and online help centers.
-Nest takes it a step further, however, with live chat and Twitter options.
+However, nest takes it a step further with live chat and Twitter options.
 Clearly, Nest is marketing towards the millennial crowd, who cringe at the sound of a human voice.
 Just kidding— partially.

 Although both Nest and Ring have decent Google ratings, they also share poor Better Business Bureau customer ratings.
 Neither company received more than two stars from BBB customers, which is a bit concerning.
-All of the Nest BBB customer reviews mentioning customer support were negative, with many people complaining of uninformed agents and long hold times.
+All of the Nest BBB customer reviews that mentioned customer support were negative, with many complaining of uninformed agents and long hold times.
 The same went for Ring.

 On a more positive note, I was glad to see that the Ring Alarm system has a 4.5 rating on Amazon as well as an A+ overall rating from the BBB compared to the Nest’s D-.
 One customer was particularly happy with the service he received,